-(b) Now let $\mathcal{F}(U)$ be the maps to S that are locally constant, i.e. for any point x in U, there is a neighborhood of x where the function is constant.
+3.2.E.
+EXERCISE (CONSTANT SHEAVES).
+Now let $\mathcal{F}(U)$ be the maps to S that are locally constant, i.e. for any point x in U, there is a neighborhood of x where the function is constant.
 Show that this is a sheaf.
-(A better description is this: endow S with the discrete topology, and let $\mathcal{F}(U)$ be the continuous maps $U \rightarrow S$.)
-We will call this the locally constant sheaf.
-This is usually called the constant sheaf.
+(A better description is this: endow S with the discrete topology, and let $\mathcal{F}(U)$ be the continuous maps $U \rightarrow S$ .)
+This is called the constant sheaf (associated to S); do not confuse it with the constant presheaf.
 We denote this sheaf S.

 3.2.F.
 EXERCISE ("MORPHISMS GLUE").
 Suppose Y is a topological space.
-Show that "continuous maps to Y" form a sheaf of sets on X. More precisely, to each open set U of X, we associate the set of continuous maps to Y. Show that this forms a sheaf.
-(Example 3.2.D(b), with $Y = \mathbb{R}$, and Exercise 3.2.E(b), with Y = S with the discrete topology, are both special cases.)
+Show that "continuous maps to Y" form a sheaf of sets on X. More precisely, to each open set U of X, we associate the set of continuous maps of U to Y. Show that this forms a sheaf.
+(Example 3.2.D(b), with $Y = \mathbb{R}$ , and Exercise 3.2.E(b), with Y = S with the discrete topology, are both special cases.)